renovate-bot/khulnasoft-lab-_-vul-operator/docs/operator/installation/kubectl.md

 Starboard ensures the default [Settings] stored in ConfigMaps and Secrets created in the `starboard-system` namespace.
 You can always change these settings by editing configuration objects.
-For example, you can use Vul in [ClientServer] mode, which is more efficient that the [Standalone] mode, or switch to [KhulnaSoft Enterprise] as an alternative vulnerability scanner.
+For example, you can use Vul in [ClientServer] mode, which is more efficient that the [Standalone] mode, or switch to [Khulnasoft Enterprise] as an alternative vulnerability scanner.

 You can further adjust the [Configuration](./../configuration.md) of the operator with environment variables.
 For